 Developing Leadership, Problem-Solving, & Critical Thinking Skills

-The mission of the Department of Health Information Management is to provide quality education that stimulate students to reach their full potential through respect for inquiry and lifelong learning; to develop required professional competencies that will enable them to succeed in an ever changing health care industry, and to develop leadership, problem solving and critical thinking skills for advancement in the field of health information.
+The mission of the Health Information Management program is to provide quality education that stimulate students to reach their full potential through respect for inquiry and lifelong learning; to develop required professional competencies that will enable them to succeed in an ever changing health care industry, and to develop leadership, problem solving and critical thinking skills for advancement in the field of health information.

 - To provide a quality educational program in HIM that will prepare all students as competent entry-level health information managers for employment in various health care facilities.